Knowledge spillover

+Conceptualizations

-Marshall–Arrow–Romer spillover
+Marshall–Arrow–Romer

 Marshall–Arrow–Romer (MAR) spillover has its origins in 1890, where the English economist Alfred Marshall developed a theory of knowledge spillovers.
 Knowledge spillovers later were extended by economists Kenneth Arrow (1962) and Paul Romer (1986).
 In 1992, Edward Glaeser, Hedi Kallal, José Scheinkman, and Andrei Shleifer pulled together the Marshall–Arrow–Romer views on knowledge spillovers and accordingly named the view MAR spillover in 1992.

 Under the Marshall–Arrow–Romer (MAR) spillover view, the proximity of firms within a common industry often affects how well knowledge travels among firms to facilitate innovation and growth.
 The closer the firms are to one another, the greater the MAR spillover.
 The exchange of ideas is largely from employee to employee, in that employees from different firms in an industry exchange ideas about new products and new ways to produce goods.
 The opportunity to exchange ideas that lead to innovations key to new products and improved production methods.

 Business parks are a good example of concentrated businesses that may benefit from MAR spillover.
 Many semiconductor firms intentionally located their research and development facilities in Silicon Valley to take advantage of MAR spillover.
 In addition, the film industry in Los Angeles, California and elsewhere relies on a geographic concentration of specialists (directors, producers, scriptwriters, and set designers) to bring together narrow aspects of movie-making into a final product.

 However, research on the Cambridge IT Cluster (UK) suggests that technological knowledge spillovers might only happen rarely and are less important than other cluster benefits such as labour market pooling.

-Porter spillover
+Porter

 Porter (1990), like MAR, argues that knowledge spillovers in specialized, geographically concentrated industries stimulate growth.
 He insists, however, that local competition, as opposed to local monopoly, fosters the pursuit and rapid adoption of innovation.
 He gives examples of Italian ceramics and gold jewellery industries, in which hundreds of firms are located together and fiercely compete to innovate since the alternative to innovation is demise.
 Porter's externalities are maximized in cities with geographically specialized, competitive industries.

-Jacobs spillover
+Jacobs

 Under the Jacobs spillover view, the proximity of firms from different industries affect how well knowledge travels among firms to facilitate innovation and growth.
 This is in contrast to MAR spillovers, which focus on firms in a common industry.
 The diverse proximity of a Jacobs spillover brings together ideas among individuals with different perspectives to encourage an exchange of ideas and foster innovation in an industrially diverse environment.

 Developed in 1969 by urbanist Jane Jacobs and John Jackson the concept that Detroit’s shipbuilding industry from the 1830s was the critical antecedent leading to the 1890s development of the auto industry in Detroit since the gasoline engine firms easily transitioned from building gasoline engines for ships to building them for automobiles.